 One concern of many retailers who use a POD service is how long a product takes to ship after being ordered.

 This is one of the downsides about the Print on Demand industry, but Gearlaunch has done a lot to quell those fears.

 In most cases for nearly all products, orders are shipped out within 48 hours of being ordered.

 Gearlaunch delivery time

 Many people in the past have raised concerns about delivery times from Gearlaunch.
-Delivery times vary to all parts of the world.
+Delivery times vary in all parts of the world.

 Therefore, it’s hard to give one definite answer about Gearlaunch delivery times.
 From the research we’ve done, we can see that people in the US receive their shirts in as little as 5 working days.